FAX: 310.228.3950

 Representative Matters

-Mr. Katz was lead counsel, and argued the appeal, in Robert Wagner v.
+Marty was lead counsel, and briefed and argued the appeal, in Robert Wagner v.
 Columbia Pictures Industries, Inc., 146 Cal.
 App.
 4th 586 (2007).
 In that case, the Court of Appeal upheld the trial court's order granting summary judgment in favor of Columbia Pictures, rejecting Wagner's argument that theatrical motion picture rights are "subsidiary rights" of the right to exploit a television series.
 In doing so, the court rejected Wagner’s reliance on evidence of general intent that was not tied to the words chosen by the parties in their agreement.

-Mr. Katz was lead counsel, and argued the appeal, in St. Paul Fire & Marine Ins.
+Marty was lead counsel, and briefed and argued the appeal, in St. Paul Fire & Marine Ins.
 Co. v.
 Compaq Computer Co., 539 F.3d 809 (2008).
 In that case, the Eighth Circuit affirmed the district court's order granting summary judgment in favor of Compaq, holding that St. Paul owed Compaq a duty to defend a class action arising from allegedly defective floppy disk controllers.
 The Eighth Circuit held that a claim for breach of warranty fell within the definition of "error" in the Technology E & O policy issued to Compaq, and the relief sought in the class action fell within the definition of "damages."
 The Eighth Circuit also reversed the trial court’s order denying Compaq’s claim for eighteen percent statutory penalties under Texas’s Prompt Payment of Claims statute.

-Mr. Katz was also lead counsel in the matter giving rise to the decision in Martin Marietta Corp. v.
+Marty was also lead counsel in the matter giving rise to the decision in Martin Marietta Corp. v.
 Insurance Co. of North America , 40 Cal.
 App.
 4th 1113 (1995), in which the Court of Appeal broadly interpreted the "personal injury" coverage of a CGL insurance policy.

 Other representative matters include claims arising from or involving: